 This is obviously a time you’ll need the money you’ve saved during your wealth accumulation phase and transitioned toward wealth preservation.
 Both are crucial components for reaching financial independence.

-Because no two are the same (no cookie-cutting here), let’s learn more about these powerful products used by millions to prepare for a secure retirement.
+Because no two are the same (no cookie-cutting here), let’s learn more about these powerful products used by millions to prepare for a safe and secure retirement.

 What are Target Date Funds?